arsylum/ViziData/README.md

 ViziData
 ========

-Visualisiation for spacio-temporal data from Wikidata
+Visualization for spacio-temporal data from Wikidata